Privacy Notice

 6. Data portability.
 You have the right to ask that we transfer the Personal Data you gave us to another organisation, or to you, in certain circumstances.
 If the data in question have been collected from couples sessions as opposed to individual sessions, we need to have written consent from both partners to transfer information.
 Similar, to “access” above, the Personal Data collected in couples sessions pertain to both of you.

-If you have any questions or concerns about how we use your data, please do not hesitate to contact us by sending an e-mail to totnescouplestherapy@gmail.com.
+If you have any questions or concerns about how we use your data, please do not hesitate to contact us by sending an e-mail to client@psychologisthelp.uk.
 We will endeavour to resolve any concerns of yours as quickly as possible, and if relevant, make any reasonable changes that are legally and practically possible within our practice guidelines.
-If you are not content with our response, please contact Information Commissioner’s Office (ICO; Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF), helpline number: 0303 123 1113.
+If you are not content with our response, please contact Information Commissioner’s Office (ICO Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF), helpline number: 0303 123 1113.

 Changes to our Privacy Notice

-The Bath Couples Therapy Practice may modify or update this Privacy Notice when necessary to reflect changes in our services, changes in applicable legislation, regulations or guidelines, or in response to feedback from you.
+Psychologist Help Practice may modify or update this Privacy Notice when necessary to reflect changes in our services, changes in applicable legislation, regulations or guidelines, or in response to feedback from you.
 Any changes we make will be posted on this page.
 Please return periodically to check for changes.